 - The successes you’ve faced as a charity or an individual

 - End your inspirational speech with an ask for a specific amount of money.
-Don’t be shy about asking for money – that’s what charity events are for.
+Don’t be shy about asking for money – that’s what charity events and fundraising galas are for.

 This inspirational speech is from my heart, which is what made it work.
 If you’re giving a speech at a charity event, write it from the very core of you!
 The more authentic and sincere you are, the better your fundraising efforts, inspirational speech, and charity event will be.